 This can only be achieved with a calm mind, and once a conclusion is reached, you are able to observe and accept the implication of this experience without deviation.
 You are then able to integrate this observation into a more enhanced world view.

-With this comes remarkable feelings of enthusiasm towards everything you do, and a pure sense of serenity in all aspects of your life.
+With this comes a remarkable feeling of enthusiasm towards everything you do and a pure sense of serenity in all aspects of your life.

 The Art of Calm Abiding Meditation